-ACU-RITE conversational and G-code format
+Conversational and G-code format

-The ACU-RITE conversational programming format is a method of writing programs; g-code (ISO) programming can be used and run.
-Basic editing of g-code programs is also possible.
+The Acu-Rite Solutions conversational programming format is a method of writing programs; g-code (ISO) programming can be used and run.
+Basic editing of q-code programs is also possible.
 Preview graphics in the editor illustrate the individual machining steps for programming the contour as well as the corresponding tool path generated.
-A production drawing does not need to be dimensioned for NC programming, the MILLPWR^{G2} can be programmed using the dimensions directly from the production drawing.
+A production drawing does not need to be dimensioned for NC programming, the MILLPWRG2 can be programmed using the dimensions directly from the production drawing.
 The programming format is the same as used in previous MILLPWR products.
-Always verify old programs before machining with MILLPWR^{G2}.
+Always verify old programs before machining with MILLPWRG2.